amolenk/dapr-hands-on/Assignment04/step-by-step.md

    ```csharp
    var daprClient = new DaprClientBuilder().Build();
    ```
-6. Relace the serialization of the `VehicleRegistered` event and the sending of the data using the HttpClient:
+6. Replace the serialization of the `VehicleRegistered` event and the sending of the data using the HttpClient:
    ```csharp
    var @eventJson = new StringContent(JsonSerializer.Serialize(@event, _jsonSerializerOptions), Encoding.UTF8, "application/json");
    httpClient.PostAsync("http://localhost:5000/trafficcontrol/entrycam", @eventJson).Wait();